 A connection can be welded at different positions.
 Depending on the seam weld type, between two and five positions can occur (e.g. by combining a K-joint with a Y-joint).
 Each position represents a physical welding performed from one side of the structure.

-Details for each seam weld type are described inside the specific section (see clauses 10.2.5 and following).
+Details for each seam weld type are described inside the specific section (see subclauses 10.2.5 and following to the end of clause 10.2).

 8329_ed1fig52.EPS